george-carlin/abroaders/app/forms/README.md

     (Like other `Application*` classes (`ApplicationRecord`, `ApplicationJob`
     etc), `ApplicationForm` should never be instantiated directly; we only care about its subclasses.)

+    There will generally be a one-to-one correspondence between attributes of the FO and inputs on the HTML form in the view.

 2. Add validations if you need them, and define a (private) method called `#persist!` that assumes your data is valid and saves everything to the DB